 The visual medium is a powerful way to reach people with the message of the Gospel.
 At Love Hobart we encourage the creative arts as a way of expressing the message of God's love, the power of the cross, the life of a Christian, the character of Christ and the spiritual realm amongst other themes.
 These paintings all have a spiritual meaning and explaining about what is behind each painting can be a way of leading into sharing the Gospel.

-We always have someone do a painting during the worship time at Church on the Rock on a Sunday on a subject to tie in with the sermon that week.
+We often have someone do a painting during the worship time at our church meeting on a Sunday on a subject to tie in with the sermon that week.
 Some of these paintings can be viewed below (after 'Gallery').
 We also have art materials available at youth night so the young people can relax and enjoy this powerful medium, along with some training in art if and when needed.

 In early 2020 we are producing a small (A6 size) evangelism booklet to give out on the streets or wherever we go which uses art and prose to share the Gospel.
 Helen Devenish, Shalom Devenish (13yrs at time of painting) and Sarah Collins (12yrs at time of painting) are the artists who worked together to do the art for the booklet and worked on some of the paintings together.

 Gallery - Helen Devenish